dulaku/semantic-image-labels/README.md

 This proof-of-concept generates output vectors for each input image.
 The targets for regression are derived from GloVe vectors for the human-readable labels of each class.

-This repository includes a model that trained for 14 epochs; this cutoff was arbitrarily selected in order to free up the GPU for other work, so there's probably still some improvement in store.
+A model is available [here](https://drive.google.com/open?id=1bEBAp7XkrjPM6NjkqUXTR0TyPRdH-QcM) that was trained for 14 epochs; this cutoff was arbitrarily selected in order to free up the GPU for other work, so there's probably still some improvement in store.
 The model has a top-1 validation accuracy of about 60.3%.

 # Training Results